-In Figure 1, the average value of feed fed per hundredweight produced for each group is shown from 2001 to 2020.
-The value of feed fed not only includes the cost of fed purchased, but also a value for farm raised or produced grain, silage, hay, pasture and other roughages used in the operation.
+In Figure 1, the average value of feed fed per hundredweight produced for each group is shown from 2005 to 2024.
+The value of feed fed not only includes the cost of feed purchased, but also a value for farm raised or produced grain, silage, hay, pasture and other roughages used in the operation.
 In the majority of the years, the <500 group had the highest value of feed fed per hundredweight produced, while the other two groups were lower, but similar to each other.
-When grain prices were at their highest in 2012 and 2013, all three groups had about the same cost for feed per hundredweight produced.
-Also, when looking prior to when the ethanol mandate was put into place, the three groups where much closer together.
+When grain prices were high in 2012 and 2013, all three groups had about the same cost for feed per hundredweight of pounds produced.
+However, in 2021 and 2022 with high prices again, we did not see those groups coming together as closely as they did in earlier years.